odriverobotics/ODrive/docs/can-guide.md

 Now that we've verified the communication is working, we can try commanding the ODrive.
 Make sure your ODrive is configured and working properly over USB with `odrivetool` before continuing.
 See the [Getting Started Guide](getting-started.md) for help with first-time configuration.

 To move the ODrive, we use the command `Set Input Pos`, or cmd ID `0x00C`.
+First we create a message with this ID, and then "OR" in the axis ID.
+Then we create an 8-byte array of data with input position that we want, with a float value turned into bytes... this can be a pain though.

 ## DBC Files